ilknarf/pow-blockchain-rust/README.md

 - [ ] Refactor to modularize (it's not a gist, is it?)
 - [ ] Implement persistent LevelDB storage
 - [ ] Add p2p networking and consensus (reach goal)

+## How to run
+Clone this repo, and run `cargo run` in order to start the program.